 Integration requirements.
 In the realm of speech therapy software, some practices may need an EMR, others may need speech therapy scheduling software and still others may need a medical billing solution—and many practices need all of the above.
 One such application by itself is called a “standalone” or “best-of-breed” system.
 Conversely, software that integrates multiple applications in one package is known as an “integrated suite.”

-Most of the practices we talk to are looking for integrated suites.
+Most of the practices we talk to are looking for integrated suites (both EMR and practice management).
 However, there are a couple of scenarios in which you might want to consider a standalone application:

 The claim control center of CGM DAQbilling software, an integrated billing and scheduling solution